 Jobs for pricing managers will fluctuate with along industries.
 Because companies need to set costs on merchandise, pricing managers are likely to be fairly secure overall.
 Most pricing managers fall into the categories of marketing or sales managers.
-According to the U.S. Bureau of Labor Statistics, employment of those types of workers is expected to increase anywhere from 12 percent to 15 percent from 2008 to 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of pricing managers is expected to increase anywhere from 10 percent from 2018 to 2028.

 Just like the job outlook, salaries for pricing managers fluctuate considerably based on the field.
-PayScale.com reported that pricing analysts earned nearly $39,000 to $85,000 annually, as of April 2010.
+The BLS reported that pricing analysts earned nearly $66,610 annually, as of May 2020.
 Managers were likely at the higher end of the pay scale.

 Sam Amico is a reporter for NBA.com and worked as a writer and editor at daily newspapers for more than a decade, covering everything from rock concerts to college football to courts and crime.
 He attended Kent State University and is the author of the book, "A Basketball Summer."
 He also is the co-host of a nationally-syndicated television show, "The Wine & Gold Zone."